[Klik hier voor de Nederlandse versie van deze post]

 Our actions affect all that life, and it would be hubris to restrict ethics to humans.
 Instead of anthropocentric ethics, we should develop ecological ethics in which the connections between humans and their environment are central.

 This is also what is argued by Donna Haraway.
-She argues that we should no longer start from the premise of humans as exceptional beings, but instead emphasize the kinship between ourselves and our living environment.
+She argues that we should no longer start from the premise of humans as exceptional beings but instead emphasize the kinship between ourselves and our living environment.
 In addition, Haraway states that living beings do not just do things on their own, but always respond to the actions of other living beings.
 According to Haraway, always in favor of an ugly neologism, living organisms are ‘response-able’.
-With all these responding creatures a web of coherent relationships is created, in which we humans are only a part.
+With all these responding creatures, a web of coherent relationships is created, of which humans are only a part.

 Bruno Latour comes with a similar approach.
-According to him, agency is not reserved for people and not even for everything that lives, but everything that is: both beings and things act.
+According to him, agency is not reserved for people or even for everything that lives, but for everything that is: both beings and things act.
 The points of departure of Haraway and Latour are slightly different.
-While Haraway is a biologist who mainly looks at organisms, Latour is a technology sociologist and mainly looks at things; these are not considered to be neutral objects, but, just like us, actors in a network in which people and things determine each other’s actions.
+While Haraway is a biologist who mainly looks at organisms, Latour is a technology sociologist who primarily looks at things; these are not considered neutral objects but, just like us, actors in a network in which people and things determine each other’s actions.

 In our everyday life, the latter is actually quite evident.
 We are surrounded by technologies, from the knife we use to make a sandwich, the bicycle we use to move, to the internet and electricity-connected computer we use to email, order, work, and so on.
 The things around us constantly determine what we do, just as we determine what things do.

-Latour started with the actions of technologies, but realized he shouldn’t limit himself to things.
-The climate problem shows that not only technologies do things, but that that nature acts.
+Latour started with the actions of technologies but realized he shouldn’t limit himself to things.
+The climate problem shows that not only technologies do something, but nature acts.
 Gaia, Latour’s name for everything that lives within the narrow biosphere that encompasses the Earth, is also a network of interdependent actors.

-The climate problem thus can be seen as the way Gaia reacts to our industrialized activities.
-The same is true of the corona pandemic, the worldwide spread of microscopic living creatures is a response of nature to our hyper-dynamic lifestyle, to our globalized economy, to our diet.
+Thus, The climate problem can be seen as how Gaia reacts to our industrialized activities.
+The same is true of the coronavirus pandemic; the worldwide spread of microscopic living creatures is a response of nature to our hyper-dynamic lifestyle, globalised economy, and diet.
 A reaction that creates a new reality, to which we as humans have to react again.

-The actions of Gaia are not just judgments, it is mainly up to us to label them ‘good’ or ‘bad’.
+The actions of Gaia are not just judgments; it is mainly up to us to label them ‘good’ or ‘bad’.
 Haraway and Latour’s ethical lessons diverge.
-Haraway argues that nature teaches us that as rooted individuals we must take more care of our relationships, while Latour argues that we must give a political voice to everything that is not yet represented in political and institutional for a: technologies and also manifestations of Gaia, such as water, soil, forests and air.
+Haraway argues that nature teaches us that as rooted individuals, we must take more care of our relationships.
+In contrast, Latour argues that we must give a political voice to everything not yet represented in political and institutional forums: technologies and manifestations of Gaia, such as water, soil, forests and air.

-What binds both approaches is the message that we are not that special and that we must therefore be fully aware of our inescapable connection to the biosphere.
-This seems a necessary starting point to me, but I’m afraid it’s not enough: care and representation alone are not enough.
+What binds both approaches is the message that we are not that special and must, therefore, be fully aware of our inescapable connection to the biosphere.
+This seems a necessary starting point, but I’m afraid it’s not enough: care and representation alone are not enough.
 Besides their neologisms, the problem of Haraway and Latour is that they turn modern philosophy into a straw man.
 Modern thinkers are portrayed as naive minds who have made people important because they make choices based on their exceptional rationality.
 In doing so, they ignore important insights, while a fully-fledged ecological ethics can only be successful if it does justice to responsible and meaningful action.
-For this we cannot do without the modern principles of rationality, exceptionalism and intentionality, but we have to understand these in a different way.
-I will go through these three properties here and briefly indicate how we can interpret them in a different way.
+We cannot do this without the modern principles of rationality, exceptionalism and intentionality, but we have to understand these differently.
+I will review these three properties here and briefly indicate how we can interpret them differently.

-It is true that modern ethics is an intrinsically anthropocentric discipline, in which it was first determined what makes humans human after which the moral rules that go with it were derived.
+Modern ethics is indeed an intrinsically anthropocentric discipline, in which it was first determined what makes humans human, after which the moral rules that go with it were derived.
 Animals and other living organisms are treated poorly.
 For example, according to Descartes, animals are only mechanical automatons.
-Even for most philosophers this is too ridiculous an idea, but Kant’s idea that animals are not autonomous and rational like humans (or at least so much less that it is negligible) is fairly widely held.
-Because what makes us special, according to most modern thinkers, is our ability to think independently and logically.
+Even for most philosophers, this is too ridiculous an idea, but Kant’s idea that animals are not autonomous and rational like humans (or at least so much less that it is negligible) is pretty widely held.
+Because what makes us unique, according to most modern thinkers, is our ability to think independently and logically.

 Ironically, research shows that this ability doesn’t make us that special at all.
-In fact, elephants and dolphins have larger brains and experiments have shown that chimpanzees are less influenced by other chimpanzees than humans by other humans in their choices; they choose on the basis of what they see for themselves and do not ape others as humans do.
+Elephants and dolphins have larger brains, and experiments have shown that chimpanzees are less influenced by other chimpanzees than humans by other humans in their choices; they choose based on what they see for themselves and do not ape others as humans do.

-This doesn’t imply that people are not special, it means just that most thinkers (and most other people) have looked for that particularity in the wrong direction.
-As individuals we are not very special, but as a species we are truly unique.
-According to evolutionary anthropologist Joseph Henrich, humans have two special qualities that explain the secret of humanity.
+This doesn’t imply that people are not unique; it means that most thinkers (and most others) have looked for that particularity in the wrong direction.
+As individuals, we are not very special, but as a species, we are truly unique.
+According to evolutionary anthropologist Joseph Henrich, humans have two unique qualities that explain the secret of humanity.

 First of all, there is the ability to learn from others.
-We are not necessarily good at thinking by ourselves, but we are incredibly good at imitating successful other people: we unconsciously select models who can do something very well and then copy their strategies.
-In this way we always follow the people we think are the smartest, most handy or resourceful.
+We are not necessarily good at thinking by ourselves.
+Still, we are incredibly good at imitating successful others: we unconsciously select models who can do something very well and then copy their strategies.
+This way, we always follow the people we think are the smartest, most handy or resourceful.
 Because everyone does that, everyone is becoming smarter, more useful and more resourceful.

-These two qualities have led to many errors, choosing the wrong models or believing in nonsensical regularities.
-But they have also led to the emergence of ‘superorganisms’: cultures that have evolved in which people make smarter decisions than they would have done on an individual basis.
+These two qualities have led to many errors, such as choosing the wrong models or believing in nonsensical regularities.
+But they have also led to the emergence of ‘superorganisms’: cultures that have evolved in which people make smarter decisions than they would have individually.
 These decisions are based on an accumulation of smart choices from the past, which serve as generally applicable rules of action.
 Rather than being guided by our personal individual considerations and instincts, we base our choices on our collective intelligence.

 I also see technologies as part of these superorganisms – in line with Latour’s ideas.
-Both we and our devices are elements of this superorganism that act according to certain rules.
+We and our devices are elements of this superorganism that act according to specific rules.